XingjianXuanyuan/XingjianXuanyuan.github.io/_posts/2021-12-25-fork-execve.md

 ## The Concept of a Process

 "**Process**{: style="color: red"}" is viewed by many as one of the greatest abstraction in the history of computing.
 The notion of process provides us with the illusions that the program file we run, being the only objects in the system, has exclusive use of both the processor and the memory, and the processor executes the instructions in our program without interruption.
 The classic definition of a process is *an instance of a program in execution*[^1].
-Processes are more than just the executing program code (often called the **text section**{: style="color: red"} in Unix).
+Processes are more than just the executing program code (often called the **text section**{: style="color: red"} in UNIX).
 They also include a set of resources such as open files and pending signals, internal operating system kernel data, processor state, a memory address space with one or more memory mappings, one or more **threads**{: style="color: red"} of execution (often shortened to *threads*), and a **data section**{: style="color: red"} containing global (as well as static) variables.
 The concepts of program, process, and thread might sometimes be confusing.
 To make clear:

 - A program itself is not a process; a process is an active program and related resources[^2].

 - A thread (sometimes called *lightweight processes*) is part of a process that is necessary to execute code[^3].

 <p style="color:gray; font-size:80%;">
 On most computers this means each thread has a pointer to the thread's current instruction ("program counter"), a pointer to the top of the thread's stack (<code>%rsp</code>), general registers, and floating-point or address registers if they are kept separate.
 Multiple threads can exist within a single process.
 They share all of the files and memory, including the program text and data sections.
-In traditional Unix systems, each process consists of one thread.
+In traditional UNIX systems, each process consists of one thread.
 In modern systems, however, multi-threaded programs are common.
 Linux does not have explicit kernel support (any special scheduling semantics or data structures) for threads; a Linux thread is merely a process that shares certain resources with other processes.
 </p>

 Most operating systems implement a "spawn" mechanism to create a new process in a new address space, read in an executable, and begin executing it.
-One Unix process spawns another either by replacing itself when it is done---call one of the six <code>exec()</code> functions---or, if it needs to stay around, by making a copy of itself---call <code>fork()</code>.
+One UNIX process spawns another either by replacing itself when it is done---call one of the six <code>exec()</code> functions---or, if it needs to stay around, by making a copy of itself---call <code>fork()</code>.

 <p style="color:gray; font-size:80%;">
 The differences in the six <code>exec()</code> functions (<code>execl(), execv(), execle(), execve(), execlp(), execvp()</code>) are: (a) whether the program file to execute is specified by a filename or a pathname; (b) whether the arguments to the new program are listed one by one or referenced through an array of pointers; and (c) whether the environment of the calling process (the process that calls <code>exec()</code>) is passed to the new program or whether a new environment is specified.
 Normally, only <code>execve()</code> is a system call within the kernel and the other five are library functions that call <code>execve()</code>.